-The uLearn20 Conference Committee and Research team will consider all abstracts submitted and determine which submissions will be included in the programme, based on the following criteria:
+The uLearn21 programming committee will consider all abstracts submitted and determine which submissions will be included in the programme, based on the following criteria:

 With uLearn online this year, presenters will be offered information and support so you can learn and understand the digital platform we’re using.
 We’ll provide tips and suggestions on how to present online so that you feel confident and prepared for your breakout session.

 Note: all uLearn sessions will be recorded and have facilitated live chat enabled.
-Some sessions will be made available to delegates post-uLearn.
+All sessions will be available to delegates for 90 days post-uLearn.

 Participants will be actively engaged during the workshop using equipment, and/or will be able to follow the presenter using digital tools or equipment as a demonstration (eg. tablets, iPads, computers, apps, extensions, websites, materials.)